flywheel-apps/bids-app-template/README.md

 # bids-app-template
 A Template for Gears running on BIDS formatted data.

-This template has a complete set of features for to help convert [BIDS Apps](https://bids-apps.neuroimaging.io/about/) into [Flywheel Gears](https://github.com/flywheel-io/gears/tree/master/spec).
+This template has a complete set of features to help convert [BIDS Apps](https://bids-apps.neuroimaging.io/about/) into [Flywheel Gears](https://github.com/flywheel-io/gears/tree/master/spec).